Reasons for Jawbone Loss and Deterioration

 The following are the most common causes for jawbone deterioration and loss that may require a bone grafting procedure:

-Unanchored dentures are placed on top of the gum line, and therefore do not provide any direct stimulation to the underlying alveolar bone.
-Over time, the lack of stimulation causes the bone to resorb and deteriorate.
+Unanchored dentures are placed on top of the gum and do not provide any direct stimulation to the underlying bone.
+Over time, the lack of stimulation causes the bone to resorb.
 Because this type of denture relies on the bone to hold them in place, people often experience loosening of their dentures and problems eating and speaking.
 Eventually, bone loss may become so severe that dentures cannot be held in place even with strong adhesives, and a new set may be required.
 Proper denture care, repair, and refitting are essential to maintaining oral health.
 Some dentures are supported by anchors, which do help adequately stimulate, and therefore preserve bone.

 Misalignment of Teeth